Learn How to Combine Data with a CROSS JOIN

 Simple CROSS JOIN Example

-Below is an example of simple select statement with a CROSS JOIN clause.
+Below is an example of a simple select statement with a CROSS JOIN clause.

 SELECT columnlist FROM maintable CROSS JOIN secondtable